-For veterans looking to transition into the tech sector, consider the following jobs that Information Week listed in their "10 Best Tech Jobs for 2016" article.
-Most of these jobs will require additional training and education, but are a logical career progression for those of you well-versed in computers, or simply working hard to achieve your aspirations.
+For veterans looking to transition into the tech sector, consider the following jobs that the digital magazine InformationWeek listed in their "10 Best Tech Jobs" article.
+Most of these jobs will require additional training and education, but are a logical career progression for those of you well-versed in computers or simply working hard to achieve your aspirations.

-3. Mobile Developers make a median base salary of $90,000 and are in high demand, since companies across all industries could benefit from mobile apps as part of their business plan.
+3. Mobile developers make a median base salary of $90,000 and are in high demand, since companies across all industries could benefit from mobile apps as part of their business plan.
 That said, there aren't likely many jobs in the military that directly translate into developing apps.

-4. Project Managers make a median base salary of $106,680 and are probably the most natural transition point for most service members.
+4. Project managers make a median base salary of $106,680 and are probably the most natural transition point for most service members.
 The job can be quite different depending on the industry, but the foundational skills required are quite similar to what many of us learn in the military.

-5. Software Engineers make a median base salary of $95,000, and with 49,270 job openings in 2015, is apparently in high demand.
-Companies are in need of software engineers to, in addition to other projects, build up their online presence, and have a need for software engineers.
+5. Software engineers make a median base salary of $95,000 and, with 49,270 job openings in 2015, is apparently in high demand.
+Companies are in need of software engineers to, in addition to other projects, build up their online presence and have a need for software engineers.
 If you can apply for this job as a veteran with the required skills, you have an advantage.

-7. Software Development Managers make a median base salary of $135,000, which is "one of the highest paying positions among the top 25 best jobs in America."
+7. Software development managers make a median base salary of $135,000, which is "one of the highest paying positions among the top 25 best jobs in America."
 As this is a managerial position, be sure to beef up your leadership skills on the resume when it becomes time to apply.
 This is also a job that requires higher education and technical skills, so it may be a job for further down the road.

-There are plenty of other career routes in the tech field, such as network administrators and information security, jobs which most tech veterans probably go for.
+There are plenty of other career routes in the tech field, such as network administrators and information security, jobs that most tech veterans probably go for.
 I also know a few Marines who went on to become official hackers, but they worked the system to ensure the military sent them to special "Red Team" schools as their enticement for reenlistment.

 Wherever you see your path taking you, there's no time like the present to start preparing, even if it is a complete career change.
-Revise that resume, build up your network, and do everything you can to pursue your tech dream.
+Revise that resume, build up your network and do everything you can to pursue your tech dream.